 I. Synthesis and Manipulation of Soft Materials

 III.
-Deterministic Assembly of Three-Dimensional, Multifunctional Systems
+Design and Assembly of Adaptive 3D Multifunctional Systems

 Complex 3D structures in biology (e.g., cytoskeletal webs, neural circuits, and vasculature networks) form naturally to provide essential functions in even the most basic forms of life.
 Compelling opportunities exist for analogous 3D architectures in human-made devices.
 Recently, we developed a mechanically-guided 3D assembly approach of building previously inaccessible classes of 3D constructs with programmed geometries in advanced materials across wide length scales (Science 2015, 347, 154).
-Our current interests in this area center on fully taking the advantage of this deterministic 3D assembly approach to design and develop reconfigurable 3D metamaterials, 3D functional devices with unique electronic, optoelectronic, thermoelectric, electromechanical, electromagnetic or acoustic properties, and 3D multimodal cellular interfacing platforms integrated with various sensors and actuators which can communicate and interact with live cells and tissues.
+Our current interests in this area center on fully taking the advantage of this deterministic 3D assembly approach to design and develop adaptive multifunctional polymer composites, 3D functional devices with unique electronic, optoelectronic, thermoelectric, electromechanical, electromagnetic or acoustic properties, and 3D multimodal cellular interfacing platforms integrated with various sensors and actuators which can communicate and interact with live cells and tissues.